nephila/django-meta/docs/installation.rst

     )

-* Add the :ref:`required namespace tags<rendering>` to your base template for compliancy with metadata protocols.
+* Add the :ref:`required namespace tags<rendering>` to your base template for compliance with metadata protocols.

 * Optionally you can install and configure `sekizai`_